purrbot-site/Docs/docs/legal/bot.md

 ### Temporarely stored Information
 The Bot may keep the stored information in an internal cacheing mechanic for a certain amount of time.
-When this time passes will the cached information be dropped and only be re-added when required.
+After this time period, the cached information will be dropped and only be re-added when required.

 Data may be dropped from cache pre-maturely through actions such as removing the bot from the Server.